 His leading-eye theory was convincing and I had to accept his demonstration on how in France we showed more aptitude to overtaking on the inside lane rather than on the outside.
 Being that all right-handers were naturallybalanced on the left, he couldn't be that wrong!
 His respect for tradition and his explanation concerning the technical evolution of equipment today made it easier for us all to understand.
 Bill said "It's because technology has overtaken man today, that we are able to find our natural swing.
 By letting the equipment do its job we can create an almost professional swing.
 That's also why previously players weren't able to rely on their natural swings.
 Over the last fifteen years it's hi-tech equipment that has allowed us to appreciate the benefits of a natural swing.
 Thanks to the new aerodynamics of the balls and the improved balance of larger club heads, we can now let the equipment play golf while we enjoy walking, competition and nature".
 The fact that golf was an excellent way for younger generations to perform an outdoor activity, rather than remain in front of a screen all day, appealed to Claude and Paule.
 Their children prefered playing on the computer and lacked fresh air and nature, so they intended to get them playing golf as soon as they could.
-They were convinced that in the future their children would play golf instead of remaining glued to a computer screen.

-Five hundred balls later, Florence was as happy as can be and pleased with the consistency and trajectory that her balls were taking.
+They were convinced that in the future their children would play golf instead of remaining glued to a computer screen Five hundred balls later, Florence was as happy as can be and pleased with the consistency and trajectory that her balls were taking.
 I however, was still struggling!
-With Pierre on one side of me and Michel-Ange on the other, I couldn't go wrong!
+With Pierre on one side of me and Michel-Ange on the I DON'T WANT TO SEE THIS other, I couldn't go wrong!
 I'd watched them hit every one of their balls, but when I hit mine they looked the other way!
 I was improving though and beginning to feel my swing.
 My rhythm and pace were slower (I can always increase speed later on) and even though I'd lost a bit on length, my regularity had improved 100%.
 "Forget the distance".
 "Just concentrate on your ball's trajectory".
 I was beginning to grasp his orders.
 We'd all found our natural swing.
 Pascal, whose clubs weren't right for him, was using mine supervised by Pierre.

-Michel-Ange lived next to the golf club where I was a member and ALL MINE C we'd arranged to play together next Wednesday.
+Michel-Ange lived next to the golf club where I was a member and All MINE D together next Wednesday.
 The atmosphere was wonderful as we all helped each other with our grips, finishing positions, address and the "Triangle".
 Amazing!
 Pierre filmed our work that morning and unfortunately his camera had a zoom.
-I thought about the afternoon activities and decided to concentrate a bit harder as I didn't want the others to notice my bad a de altra estado da successiva de altra habits.
+I thought about the afternoon activities and decided to concentrate a bit harder as I didn't want the others to notice my bad habits.
 Boris exchanged with Jennifer and Peter while Paule and Peter discussed god knows what!
 She was probably preparing a mission to South Africa.
+We all took the same seats as before at lunch, except for Bill, who changed places with Pierre.
+By the time Michel-Ange, Lee and I returned from getting a "Pastis", Bill and Florence were in deep conversation.
+We weren't aware that she worked for a publisher and that she had been commissioned to write a story on Bill and Triangulaid.
+Intrigued, I tried to eavesdrop.